AndrasKovacs/normalization-bench/README.md

 __nodejs__.
 Also pretty disappointing all around, although better than F#.

+__GHC CBV interpreter__ is doing pretty well.
+It's already at worst half as fast as Scala, and there are a number of optimizations still on the table.
+I'd first try to add known call optimization.

+__smalltt__ is slower than the barebones interpreter, which is as expected, because smalltt has an evaluator which does significantly more bookkeeping (serving elaboration purposes).

 General comments.
-- Stack space was an issue.
-All non-GHC contestants have very inadequate stack space defaults.
+- Stack space was an issue with JITs.
+All of those have very inadequate stack space defaults.
 The UX of increasing stack space was best with Scala, where I applaud JVM for at least providing a platform-independent stack size option, although sbt specifically has a [bug](https://github.com/sbt/sbt/issues/5181) which required me to set options via SBT_OPTS environment variable, instead of program flags.
 In contrast, F# and nodejs don't seem to have such option, and I had to use `ulimit`.
 - All solutions benefit dramatically from throwing more memory at GC.
-Even GHC had 3-6 times speedup from `-A1G`.
+GHC solutions & smalltt had 3-6 times speedup from `-A1G`.
 Scala and nodejs performance becomes dismal without free RAM; I plan to put these numbers up here as well.
 I suspect that F# is crippled by the same issues, but I was not able to use options to throw more memory at it.
+I also don't know how to throw memory at Coq.
 - Startup time in nodejs is excellent, but F# and Scala are rather sluggish.
 GC pause variance is way more in the non-GHC solutions, with occasional multi-second pauses in nodejs and Scala.
 - There are some stability issues in nodejs and Scala.
 In the former, I sometimes got runtime exceptions for 10M Nat, presumably related to too deep stacks (it was *not* stack overflow exception though, but some internal error!).
 In the latter, with 5M and 10M Nats, sometimes I got a sudden memory hike which resulted in out-of-memory process termination.
-- __Call-by-need evaluation__ has only been benchmarked with GHC!
-CBN is critically important for type checking, and there is a good chance that CBN would make performance significantly worse elsewhere, since only GHC has native RTS support for CBN.
+- All JIT solutions are CBV, however, CBN is essential for type checking and unfortunately there is a good chance that CBN would be a significant performance hit there.
+This should be also benchmarked.

 #### TODO
 - Add bench figures without free memory options.